Home / Boating Knots , Climbing Knots , Loops / Butterfly Knot

 A useful midline knot, the butterfly knot has its uses in glacier travel and rock climbing, where it is often used to tie the climber in the middle.
 It is also known as the Alpine butterfly knot and Lineman’s loop.
 Counted among the most secure knots, it can be done in just three steps, as instructed below:

-Tie the Alpine Butterfly Knot Step-by-Step
+How to Tie an Alpine Butterfly